 - List all current board members; current board office held for each board member, if applicable (e.g., Chair, Treasurer); and each board member's area of expertise (e.g., finance, education, nursing).
-Do not list the CEO or other health center employees. - Indicate if the board member derives more than 10 percent of income from the health care industry. - Indicate if the board member is a health center patient.
+Do not list the CEO or other health center employees.35 - Indicate if the board member derives more than 10 percent of income from the health care industry. - Indicate if the board member is a health center patient.
 A patient board member must be a currently registered patient of the health center and must have accessed the health center in the past 24 months to receive at least one in-scope service that generated a documented health center visit. - Indicate if the board member lives and/or works in the service area. - Indicate if the board member is a representative of/for a special population (i.e., persons experiencing homelessness, migratory and seasonal agricultural workers and families, residents of public housing). - Indicate the total gender, ethnicity, and race of board members who are patients of the health center.
+Information provided regarding race and ethnicity will be used only to ensure compliance with statutory and regulatory governing board requirements and will not be used as an awarding factor.